savinshynu/SERES/README.md

 # SERES
-Searching for Unintended Radio Emission from Satellites
+Searching for Unintended/Intented Radio Emission from Satellites